How Much Does a Split Rail Fence Cost in 2025?

 Soil and Terrain

 If you’re installing your fence on ground that’s difficult to work with, the process will take longer, meaning more labor hours to pay for.
-Even moderately difficult soil can add at least $100 to the cost, while exceptionally challenging soil can add upwards of $1,000 to your project.
+These are some types of soil you may encounter on your property:

 • Sandy soil: While easier to dig through, sandy soil requires a lot of water to properly pack around fence posts, possibly increasing costs.